SpongePowered/SpongeDocs/source/plugin/advanced/database.rst

     }

-Because the SQL service provides a pooled connection, getting a Connection from the returned DataSource is not expensive.
-Because of this, it is recommended to not keep connections around, instead closing them soon after use, as shown in the above example. (yes, you do have to close connections.
-Proper resource management guys!)
+The SQL service provides a pooled connection, so getting a connection from the returned DataSource is not expensive.
+Therefore, we recommended not keeping connections around, and closing them soon after use instead, as shown in the above example.
+(Proper resource management means you *do* have to close connections).

 NoSQL
 -----